rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/06-investment-roi/payback-analysis.md

 # Payback Analysis

 **Program:** Product Page Optimization + Traffic Quality
-**Investment:** $9,500/month (Growth Tier - Recommended)
+**Investment:** $11,500/month (Growth Tier - Recommended)
-**Key Finding:** 20-day payback period
+**Key Finding:** 10-day payback period

 ---

 ## 🎯 Executive Summary

-**Your $9,500 investment pays for itself in 20 days.**
+**Your $11,500 investment pays for itself in 10 days.**

-After that, every dollar of the remaining 10 months is pure profit multiplication.
-This is one of the fastest payback periods in digital marketing.
+After that, every dollar of the remaining 20 days in Month 1 is pure profit.
+This is one of the fastest payback periods in digital marketing—achieved through immediate product page optimizations while traffic quality improvements compound over time.

 ---